nushastro/website/docs/stellar/evolution/sun_like.md

 Once the temperature is hot enough helium fusion begins in a matter of minutes or hours.
 This sudden onset of helium core fusion (or "burning") is called the _helium flash_.

+!!!
+Note "Extension"
+    For stars greater $>2.5M_\bigodot$, there is **no helium flash**, instead it begins burning gradually.
+    Lower-mass stars do not produce enough gravitational pressure to initiate normal helium fusion.
+As the hydrogen in the core is exhausted, some of the helium left behind is instead compacted into degenerate matter (matter so dense that quantum effects are significant).
+The particles get packed down so densely its almost like they don't have a temperature.
+They almost get to the point where the particles are stacked like bricks, so the electrons are almost incapable of moving (The nuclei can still wiggle).
+The core is supported against gravitational collapse by quantum mechanical pressure rather than thermal pressure.
+This increases the density and temperature of the core until it reaches approximately 100 million kelvin, which is hot enough to cause helium fusion.
+    However, a fundamental quality of degenerate matter is that *increases in temperature do not produce an increase in volume* of the matter until the thermal pressure becomes high enough to exceed degeneracy pressure (quantum mechanical pressure, which is really high).
+In this case, the helium fusion increases the temperature, which increases the fusion rate, which further increases the temperature in a runaway reaction.
+This produces a flash of very intense helium fusion that lasts only a few minutes, but briefly emits energy at a rate comparable to the entire Milky Way galaxy.
+    In the case of normal low-mass stars, the enormous energy release causes the core to come out of degeneracy, allowing it to expand (because of the insane thermal energy), and any left-over energy is absorbed into the star's upper layers.
+Thus the helium flash is *mostly undetectable to observation*.

 ## Horizontal Branch (HB)

 The energy released from the helium flash allows the core to cool and expand.
 This decreases the radiation pressure and the star contracts.
 This result in a hotter outer layer of the star but a smaller overall size.
 The rise in effective temperature and decrease in surface area are such that the luminosity remains roughly constant.